12 Secrets of Successful Homesteaders

 7. Ownership is optional.

 We never actually own anything.
 Everything we have is loaned to us for as long as we need it.
 The stuff that you’ve collected is temporary.
 Once you grasp this truth, it frees you to let go of what you don’t need.
-It also frees you to spend less on owning things and allows you to borrow or rent what you can, leaving out-right purchases for times when the cost of ownership is less than the cost of rental.
+It also frees you to spend less on owning things and allows you to borrow or rent what you can, leaving out-right purchases for times when the cost of ownership is less than the cost of the rental.

 The same is true for land purchases.
 You don’t need to own your rural property to homestead.
 Leasing is an option.
-Living in the forest on national forest land, is an option in some countries as well – check your local laws.
+Living in the forest on national forest land is an option in some countries as well – check your local laws.

-In fact you can begin homesteading right now, even if you live in an apartment in the city or a sailboat on Harrison Lake.
-The heart of homesteading is learning to grow your own food, becoming self reliant one-step-at-a-time, and doing what you are passionate about.
+In fact, you can begin homesteading right now, even if you live in an apartment in the city or a sailboat on Harrison Lake.
+The heart of homesteading is learning to grow your own food, becoming self-reliant one step at a time, and doing what you are passionate about.
 So grow some tomatoes, book a plot in a community garden, weave a wall hanging, paint a watercolour painting, play a fiddle, build a website, start a blog, and you are one step closer.
 Take one more step every few months and you will reach your goal.

 The simple life isn’t about being simplistic.
-“Simple” in this context means “Single minded” its the same use of the word that occurs in herbal remedies called “Simples”, meaning a medicine with a single ingredient.
+“Simple” in this context means “Single-minded” it’s the same use of the word that occurs in herbal remedies called “Simples”, meaning a medicine with a single ingredient.

 Homesteaders live the simple life by being single-minded about providing for their own needs.
-It is considered a joyful life because there is less distractions and a greater investment in what is important to the homesteader.
+It is considered a joyful life because there are fewer distractions and greater investment in what is important to the homesteader.
 It is a more healthful way to live.
 But to truly provide for your own food, clothing and shelter — you need to collect the right tools, learn a lot of skills, and spend time doing it, all the while making a livelihood — whatever that looks like to you.
 That is much more complicated than buying everything you need at Walmart and living in an apartment in the city.

-Successful homesteaders are single minded in their goals, but don’t try to live without the tools and skills necessary to aid their success.
+Successful homesteaders are single-minded in their goals but don’t try to live without the tools and skills necessary to aid their success.

 9. Earning income is secondary

 You have a set of skills right now.
 You also have a set of skills that you are developing.
 There will be some overlap.
-You will earn your homestead income by using only a portion of your skill set.
+You will earn your homestead income by using only a portion of your skillset.
 If you follow your passions and become an expert in your chosen area — you will be able to earn your income through your passions, but it may not look like what you think it will.

 10. Be remarkable

-Be the best at what you do and improve your skill set.
+Be the best at what you do and improve your skillset.
 Go beyond people’s expectations and be remarkable.
 You will be the one people remember.
 You will stand out in a crowd like a black sheep in a flock of white sheep.

 11. Serve others

 Build up other people and make them look good.
-Write thank you notes and say, “Thank you”.
+Write thank-you notes and say, “Thank you”.
 Make gifts and give them away to family and friends — this doesn’t have to cost a lot of money.
-My daughter receive a framed photograph for her grad from her music teacher — she loves it.
+My daughter receives a framed photograph for her grad from her music teacher — she loves it.
 Remember people’s birthdays.
 Be nice to those who serve you — smile at the waitress, wave to the flag person, be generous when you tip.
 Give away 90% of what you know and make a living with the remaining 10%.
 Be as helpful as possible.

 When we give thoughtful gifts, send cards, remember people’s birthdays we are building relationships.
 They will be important when you move to your homestead and start your business, too.

 When you get an unexpected visitor do you stop what you are doing and talk to them, giving them your undivided attention?
 I once had a friend who was so focused on her children that when I visited she would talk to them, interrupting her conversation with me.
 I lived 6 hours away and only saw her once or twice a year.
-But I stopped driving to see her because in a 30 minute conversation, her children monopolized 25 minutes of the conversation.
+But I stopped driving to see her because, in a 30-minute conversation, her children monopolized 25 minutes of the conversation.
 She gave me the nonverbal message that I wasn’t valued.
 So don’t neglect the importance of building relationships now, as you work toward your goals.
 Develop a habit of actively listening and you will learn what other people need from you.
 This will help you when you are ready to quit your day job.
 “Collect friendships like flowers,” my friend Karen, wrote to me, once.